-It is one life force moving through the whole of Creation and moving through life on this earth.
+It is one life-force moving through the whole of creation and moving through life on this earth.
 Most people feel the rising energy of springtime within themselves.
 The change in how they feel at different times of the year, and different times of the day.
 The elements are just labels used to describe different qualities of vital Qi energy that flows within every one of us.

 Early observations of the predictable patterns in nature pointed to the realisation of an underlying, cyclical flow of energy.
 For example, there were five major changes in quality and function of energy throughout the year – the five seasons, which includes ‘Indian’ summer.
-The tradition of Classical Five-Element Acupuncture is based on the understanding of this cyclical flow.
+The tradition of Classical Five-Element acupuncture is based on the understanding of this cyclical flow.
 According to Traditional Chinese Medicine, wood, fire, earth, metal and water are the elements of which the material world is composed.
 Each of the five elements represents a distinct quality of the energy that is vital to the continued health and flow of nature.
 For example, the springtime is the phase the Chinese call Wood.

 In the Chinese body model, the emphasis is on the function of organs and not their specific physical nature.
 For example, the kidneys are not just specific organs, but a means of controlling energy, managing stress, and regulating hormones.
 The application of these health principles was first written down around 200 BC in a book that remains the foundation of Chinese medicine – the Nei Ching – the Yellow Emperor’s Classic of Internal Medicine.
 Amongst other things, it sets out the theory on which acupuncture is based.
 That is the ‘meridian theory’ which concerns the flow of life-energy through the body.

-Traditional Chinese medicine states that there is a life force in the body that controls the workings of the main organs and systems of the body.
-This life force, also known as Qi, pronounced Chee, circulates from one organ to another along channels or pathways called meridians, always flowing in a certain route.
-In order that each of these organs and their function may be healthy, the Qi energy must flow freely and in the correct strength and quality through each of the meridians.
+Traditional Chinese Medicine states that there is a life-force in the body that controls the workings of the main organs and systems of the body.
+This life-force, also known as Qi, pronounced Chee, circulates from one organ to another along channels or pathways called Meridians, always flowing in a certain route.
+In order that each of these organs and their function may be healthy, the Qi energy must flow freely and in the correct strength and quality through each of the Meridians.
 This strength and quality are felt at the wrist at 12 different pulse positions.

 Needles are used to restore balance in this way.
-They do this by adjusting the flow of energy through the meridian pathway at specific points, much as a plumber adjusts the flow of water through a pipe.
+They do this by adjusting the flow of energy through the meridian pathway at specific points, much the same as a plumber adjusts the flow of water through a pipe.
 The result can be felt at the various pulse positions at the wrist.
 Being hollow, the needle action stimulates the patient’s own energy back to health.

 Classical Five-Element Acupuncture is unique in three ways that set it apart from other styles.
 The way it sees energy blockages, the treatment of the spirit, and the balancing of the primary element.
 Symptoms can be coming from any or all of these areas.